Palacio Valencia, Ana Maria

 Ana Maria is the editor and founder of the blog ‘Shaping the Pacific Alliance’.
 The blog engages with the general public by critically examining the agenda and ongoing work of the Pacific Alliance.
 It delivers updates on the news of the integration mechanism and provides an extensive online library of academic and general sources about the Pacific Alliance.

-At UNU-CRIS, she will be working on a project named Preferential Trade Agreements and the COVID-19 Test: Lessons for Trade in Services and Investment.
-She will test the proposition that preferential trade agreements (PTAs) and bilateral investment treaties (BITs) have failed to adequately ensure/facilitate the flow of services and investments while safeguarding the state’s policy space to address the crisis.
+At UNU-CRIS, she was working on a project named Preferential Trade Agreements and the COVID-19 Test: Lessons for Trade in Services and Investment.
+She tested the proposition that preferential trade agreements (PTAs) and bilateral investment treaties (BITs) failed to adequately ensure/facilitate the flow of services and investments while safeguarding the state’s policy space to address the crisis.
 If so, the research explores key (policy and legal) challenges and bottlenecks in the international governance of trade in services and investment arising from the unilateral measures taken by governments in response to the COVID-19 crisis.